jam1garner/owo-colors/README.md

 Supports `NO_COLOR`/`FORCE_COLOR` environment variables, checks if it's a tty, checks if it's running in CI (and thus likely supports color), and checks which terminal is being used.
 (Note: requires `supports-colors` feature)

+## Minimum supported Rust version (MSRV)

+The MSRV of owo-colors is **Rust 1.70**.

+This library has a conservative MSRV policy — Rust versions from the last 12 months will be supported (features available in newer versions will be gated by `build.rs`), the MSRV will only be bumped if required, and if the MSRV is bumped it will always occur with a new minor version.